Multi-wavelength observation of MAXI J1348$-$630 during the outburst in 2019: Introduction

+Using \textit{Insight-HXMT}, \citet{We21} conducted a detailed time-lag study of MAXI J1348--630 from which it was concluded that the observed time lag between the radiations of the accretion disk and corona causes the hysteresis feature and the ``q''-diagram. \citet{Ji22} investigated the black hole spin parameter and the inclination of the accretion disk.
+The evolution of outburst and different timing properties of MAXI J1348--630 was studied using multiple \textit{NICER} observations \citep{Zh20}.
+To track the evolution of the jets, simultaneous X-ray (\textit{MAXI} and \textit{Swift}/XRT) and radio (\textit{MeerKAT} and \textit{ATCA}) observations were used \citep{Car21}.

+Earlier, several radio/X-ray observations were performed to understand the multi-wavelength behaviour of MAXI J1348--630 during the 2019 outburst.
+The radio flux density at 1.28~GHz was 520.3 $\pm $ 5.0 mJy on MJD 58523.21 as observed by \textit{MeerKAT} \citep{Ca19}.
+In another radio observation by the \textit{Murchison Widefield Array (MWA)} telescope on MJD 58523.79, flux densities at 154~MHz and 216~MHz were 301 $\pm $ 21 mJy and 362 $ \pm $ 22 mJy respectively \citep{Ch19}.
+The quasi-simultaneous X-ray flux was 1 $\times $ 10$^{-8}$ erg cm$^{-2}$ s$^{-1}$ as observed by \textit{Swift}/XRT (1--10~keV) on MJD 58523.44.

-In this paper, we studied the evolution of different timing and spectral properties of the black hole MAXI J1348--630 during the outburst of April and June 2019.
-Observation and data analysis methods of different instruments were discussed in section \ref{sec:obs}, results were summarised in section \ref{sec:result}.
-The discussion and the conclusion were made in section \ref{sec:discussions} and \ref{sec:conclusion} respectively.
+In this paper, we study the multi-wavelength spectral properties of MAXI J1348--630 using fluxes in radio, optical, ultra-violet, and X-ray wavelengths during the decay phase of the January 2019 outburst.
+We also study the correlation of radio/X-ray luminosities to understand the nature of the source using quasi-simultaneous \textit{ALMA} and \textit{NICER} observation.
+The paper is organized in the following manner: Observation and data analysis methods of different instruments are discussed in Sect.~\ref{sec:obs}, and results are summarised in Sect.~\ref{sec:result}.
+The discussion and the conclusions are summarised in Sects.~\ref{sec:discussions} and \ref{sec:conclusion}, respectively.